AcidKidd88/serverless/README.md

 # Alex Paun's portfolio

 This is my professional portfolio.
 It uses AWS and ReactJS.
+Validated.